ibm-cloud-docs/Cloudant/local/configure.md

         > -d '{"name": "outsider", "password": "ncGfv9bcDBn0", "type": "user"}' \
         > -u admin:password
     ```
+    {: codeblock}

-    The password for the outsider user is specified on the fourth line.
+    The password for the `outsider` user is specified on the fourth line.

-    For example, after the document is created, the message `{"ok":true}` appears that includes the document ID andnrevision number for that user document.
+    For example, after the document is created, the message `{"ok":true}` appears that includes the document ID and revision number for that user document.

     `{"ok":true,"id":"org.couchdb.user:outsider","rev":"1-7d2b68aca9a2634fee51c49e4d7d39ca"}`

-    Both users are now listed as valid users in the _users database and were granted permission to create JSON documents.
+    Both users are now listed as valid users in the `_users` database and were granted permission to create JSON documents.
 However, neither user has the authority to add documents to a database that includes database-level security.

 6. Add database-level security by adding the `_security` object on
     one of your test databases.